lucpod/ticketless/lessons/04-serverless-application-model/README.md

 Finally, we know what is the endpoint of our new API, so we can update the configuration of our frontend app.

-In order to dowload the current configuration file from S3 you can run the following command:
+In order to download the current configuration file from S3 you can run the following command:

 ```bash
 aws s3 cp s3://$FRONTEND_BUCKET/js/config.js .